 Whole Health Learning Collaborative

 “The MHANJ is excited to bring the Whole Health Learning Collaborative to the forefront of the peer movement in New Jersey and to help all the state’s wellness centers succeed with their wellness goals this year.
-We see this a wonderful opportunity to highlight the work and the VALUE of our Wellness Centers as a vital part of our Peer Recovery Community Support Networks,” said Racheal O’dea, MHANJ’s Deputy COO, and leader of the Whole Health Learning Collaborative Initiative.
+We see this as a wonderful opportunity to highlight the work and the VALUE of our Wellness Centers as a vital part of our Peer Recovery Community Support Networks,” said Racheal O’Dea, MHANJ’s Deputy COO, and leader of the Whole Health Learning Collaborative Initiative.